-24% of patients with severe blood loss.
-Orthostatics were checked as well in patients that could stand upright.
+Experts conducted a series of studies to assess the accuracy of vital signs when there is an acute moderate-to-severe blood loss.
+Moderate blood loss was defined as 450 to 630 mL and severe blood loss was equated to 630 to 1,150 mL, or close to 20% loss of total blood volume.
+They found that supine tachycardia was present in up to 42% of patients with moderate blood loss and only 5% to 24% of patients with severe blood loss.
+Orthostatics also were checked in patients that could stand upright.
 They found that 91% to 100% of patients with severe blood loss had a postural pulse rise of greater or equal to 30 beats per minute (bpm) as well as postural dizziness.
-A normal increase in heart rate is 10 bpm in healthy individuals.
-Of those with moderate blood loss, 6% to 48% had an increase in pulse rate.
-Overall, moderate and severe blood loss presented with tachycardia and hypotension in the supine position close to 50% of the time which demonstrates that evaluation of orthostatic vital signs may provide limited information in moderately hypovolemic patients.
-Once blood loss exceeds 30%, hypotension is usually apparent; however, it's interesting to note that hemodynamic instability may be a late sign in 50% of hypovolemic patients.
+A normal increase in heart rate is 10 bpm in healthy individuals.8 Of those with moderate blood loss, 6% to 48% had an increase in pulse rate.
+Overall, moderate and severe blood loss presented with tachycardia and hypotension in the supine position close to 50% of the time which demonstrates that evaluation of orthostatic vital signs may provide limited information in moderately hypovolemic patients.8 Once blood loss exceeds 30%, hypotension is usually apparent; however, it's interesting to note that hemodynamic instability may be a late sign in 50% of hypovolemic patients.